ErikVagil/bubblebasket/README.md

  - Know what the return value of functions is \(like if it returns a number, array, object, etc\)!
 That'll help avoid mistakes and bugs
  - Make code that's as reusable as possible and add parameters in the onclick HTML event

+### What I learned from making my startup web services
+ - NodeJS takes JavaScript code and runs it from the server
+ - Express manages HTTP routing and allows for GET, POST, PUT, DELETE, etc. calls to the server
+ - The method of routing, if it's not GET, must be specified when using `fetch` calls
+ - Credentials can be stored on the server for databases in order to make it more secure
+ - Authentication is important!
+Modules like bcrypt and uuid are used to make hard-to-crack tokens and such
+ - WebSockets allow for peer-to-peer connections after connecting to the server.
+This makes it easy to connect to other people online in real time without the fuss of any complicated or expensive HTTP calls
+ - That's pretty much it.
+A lot of what I gained from doing the web services was a deeper understanding and greater appreciation for the complexity of the internet and the lengths developers have to go to in order to maintain security on the web
+ - Hopefully this mountian of takeaways makes up for the fact that I accidentally deleted all of my Simon service-related updates :D

 <hr>

 ### What I want to remember from the suite of JavaScript assignments